Reading Room Procedures

 Please note that some collections may be closed due to processing.
 Contact a Librarian if you have any questions about the Newberry’s manuscript collections.

 Some items are stored on the “open shelves” in the reading rooms and Reference Center.
-These books are no longer self-service and must be requested at least three days ahead of your appointment, by making a manual request in Aeon.
+Items in the second and fourth floor reading rooms are available for self-service retrieval and use.
+Items on the third floor are currently unavailable for self-service and must be requested by making a manual request in our online request system.
 For assistance with making a manual request, Contact a Librarian.
 Open shelf call numbers have the following prefixes or location notes:

 - Ref: located in the Blatchford Reference & Bibliographical Center (third floor); for example: Ref BX841 .N44 2003